Study Leave A-Z

 If you are signed off as sick then you should not be doing anything related to work, including attending training events, courses and conferences.
 If you do have any concerns about how your absence will impact your training then please liaise with your ES/TPD/FPD/GP Patch AD to discuss your specific options.

-Study leave cannot be used to buy revision books, online resources, journal subscriptions, membership fees, accreditation fees, registration fees, attend interviews or cover exam fees.
+Study leave cannot be used to buy revision books, online resources, journal subscriptions, membership fees, accreditation fees, registration fees, research submissions, attend interviews or cover exam fees.
 It can only be used for costs associated directly with attending a course (i.e. course fees, travel, subsistence and accommodation).